-Just getting visitors to your website is rarely enough.
-If they stay on the homepage or landing page and don’t travel further into your site, the chances are they won’t become the active customers you need
+Getting visitors to your website is rarely enough.
+If they stay on the homepage or landing page and don’t travel further into your site, the chances are they won’t convert and become the active customers you need

 If your objective is simply to get customers to visit your premises or telephone you, stopping at the homepage might not be a problem.
 Your homepage could simply give details of what your business offers, along with your contact details and a clear call to action — for example, “Visit our store on 1 High Street”.